Vitamin E - Why is Vitamin E Important for Children?

 How Does Vitamin E Function in Your Child’s Body?

-Like other fat-soluble vitamins, vitamin E requires fats for proper absorption in your child’s body.
-This vitamin is absorbed by the small intestine and stored by the liver, and it is essential to maintaining your child’s overall well-being.
+Vitamin E, like other fat-soluble vitamins, requires fats for absorption.
+It is absorbed in the small intestine, stored in the liver, and essential for overall well-being.
 (1)

 For proper growth and development, your kids need an adequate amount of both macronutrients and micronutrients.
 Without these nutrients, including vitamin E, children may face multiple ailments.
 (4)

-Some of the many benefits of vitamin E are following:
+Some of the many benefits of vitamin E are:

 • Supports the immune system